AesthetixVB/AesthetixVB/README.md

-- 👋 Hi, I’m AesthetixVB also known as MTVB 🎀
+- 👋 Hey, I’m AesthetixVB also known as MTVB 🎀

 - Just trying to make stuff.